Capital Bank (Ghana): History

 Capital Bank was founded by William Ato Essien on 29 October 2009 as a microfinance company.
 As the assets of the company grew, it became a Savings and Loans Company known as First Capital Plus Saving and Loans Company.
 In 2010 the microfinance grew its deposit base to 36.06 million cedis and total asset size of 47.18 million cedis.
 In 2013 First Capital Plus Bank had a deposit base of 211.11 million cedis and total assets of 286.80million cedis.
 At that time, the Bank of Ghana stated that FCP has a market share of 16% of the advances of savings and loans companies and 19% of the sector total assets.
 The Bank employed 355 and had 15 branches covering five regions.
 The company grew its base deposit and assets from its inception till 2013 when it applied and was awarded a provisional universal banking license in July, 2012.
 After the six month provisional period, the bank was given a full license on 4 December 2013 and became officially known as First Capital Plus Bank.
 The firm later re-branded to Capital Bank in 2015.

-The Central Bank of Ghana issued a press release on August 14, 2017 announcing the revocation of the license of Capital Bank due to insolvency (another bank, UT Bank also had its license revoked).
+The Central Bank of Ghana issued a press release on August 14, 2017, announcing the revocation of the license of Capital Bank due to insolvency (another bank, UT Bank also had its license revoked).

 The statement further mentioned that change of control of Capital Bank had been approved for another bank, the Ghana Commercial Bank.

 Services

-The bank offered mainstream banking services which include cash deposits and withdrawals, savings and loans and financial advise consultation.
+The bank offered mainstream banking services which include cash deposits and withdrawals, savings and loans and financial advice consultation.
 In 2011 it introduced a cash deposit service known as SpeedBanking.
 The service allowed bank customers to deposit cash into their bank accounts at their convenience through their mobile phones without physically being present in any bank branch.